-- (b) facilitate the realisation of local content through- - (i) managing the pace and scheduling of extractive industry programmes in order to enable locals to take advantage of opportunities along the extractive value chain; - (ii) facilitating local capability development through in-country programmes in order to enable full participation by locals in the extractive industry value chain; - (iii) the implementation of strategies that ensure that preference is given to locally owned, controlled and financed enterprises and to those that demonstrate commitment and capacity for maximizing local value-addition, participation and capability development; and - (iv) the development and implementation of strategies for the development of local skills, business know-how, technology, financing, capital market development, and wealth capture and distribution; - (c) ensure delivery of maximum local value-addition by - (i) measuring and reporting on the performance of operators in the extractive industry; and - (ii) periodically comparing the local content and participation performance amongst operators, between projects and operations and with other countries and identifying opportunities for improvement and best practices; and - (d) pursue supportive policy objectives across all policy frameworks with the view to giving effect to the objectives of this Act. - 8.
-(1) Each county government shall, for the performance of its functions under section 6 of this Act-
+- (b) facilitate the realisation of local content through- - (i) managing the pace and scheduling of extractive industry programmes in order to enable locals to take advantage of opportunities along the extractive value chain; - (ii) facilitating local capability development through in-country programmes in order to enable full participation by locals in the extractive industry value chain; - (iii) the implementation of strategies that ensure that preference is given to locally owned, controlled and financed enterprises and to those that demonstrate commitment and capacity for maximising local value-addition, participation and capability development; - (iv) the development and implementation of strategies for the development of local skills, business know-how, technology, financing, capital market development, and wealth capture and distribution; and - (v) ensuring that all local content activities shall include participation of local persons at a quota of not less than thirty percent; - (c) ensure delivery of maximum local value-addition by- - (i) measuring and reporting on the performance of operators in the extractive industry; and - (ii) periodically comparing the local content and participation performance amongst operators, between projects and operations and with other countries and identifying opportunities for improvement and best practices; and - (d) pursue supportive policy objectives across all policy frameworks with the view to giving effect to the objectives of this Act.

+8. (1) Each county government shall, for the performance of its functions under section 6 of this Act -